How DeFi Copy Trading Works: Architectures & Strategies

 Alert and Monitoring Tools

-Cielo Finance: Wallet tracking with Telegram alerts.
+wallet tracking platforms: Wallet tracking with Telegram alerts.
 Set up notifications for specific wallets and get pinged when they execute significant transactions.

 Spot On Chain: Curated smart money tracking focused on CEX deposit/withdrawal flows.
 Good for understanding macro movements of large holders.